 Reducing value chain carbon emissions: a practical guide

-Our comprehensive new guide explains how to engage your value chain in carbon reduction.
+Our comprehensive guide explains how to engage your value chain in carbon reduction.

-In the downloadable guide Enterprise Value Chain Carbon Emission Reduction, you’ll find six building blocks to measure and reduce your business’s value chain carbon emissions.
+In the downloadable guide Enterprise Value Chain Carbon Emission Reduction, you’ll find six building blocks to calculate and reduce your business’s value chain emissions using carbon accounting.

 Download the guide